dapr/blog/daprblog/content/posts/2021/php-sdk.md

 ### State management

-With the PHP SDK, you can easily define manage state with just a plain old PHP Object.
-In the code below, this saves and load key/value data to a state store.
+With the PHP SDK, you can easily define manage state with just a "Plain Old PHP Object" (POPO).
+In the code below, this saves and loads key/value data to a state store.

 ```php
 <?php